RISE-UP Program Information

 Maternal Child Health Careers/Research Initiatives for Student Enhancement - Undergraduate Summer Program (MCHC/RISE-UP) at UC Davis

-The UC Davis MIND Institute and Office for Equity, Diversity and Inclusion in Partnership with the Kennedy Krieger Institute (KKI) invite you to apply as a scholar for the 2020 MCHC/RISE-UP Summer Program at UC Davis.
+The UC Davis MIND Institute and Office for Equity, Diversity, and Inclusion in Partnership with the Kennedy Krieger Institute (KKI) invite you to apply as a scholar for the 2022 MCHC/RISE-UP Summer Program at UC Davis.
 The MCHC/RISE-UP Program provides opportunities for enhanced public health leadership training to focus on elimination of health disparities and promotion of health equity.
 Grant funding for this program was awarded to KKI by the Centers for Disease Control and Prevention (CDC) to develop a national consortium of institutions and universities built on the Leadership Education and Neurodevelopmental Disabilities (LEND) training framework and the previous CDC-funded RISE Program grant.
-Consortium partners include: (1) the Kennedy Krieger Institute partnering with the Johns Hopkins School of Medicine, School of Nursing, Bloomberg School of Public Health, and Historically Black Colleges and Universities, (2) University of South Dakota partnering with Tribal Serving Institutions, and (3) University of California, Davis (UC Davis) MIND Institute partnering with UC Davis Office for Equity, Diversity and Inclusion
+Consortium partners include: (1) the Kennedy Krieger Institute partnering with the Johns Hopkins School of Medicine, School of Nursing, Bloomberg School of Public Health, and Historically Black Colleges and Universities, (2) University of South Dakota partnering with Tribal Serving Institutions, and (3) University of California, Davis (UC Davis) MIND Institute partnering with UC Davis Office for Equity, Diversity, and Inclusion.

-MCHC/RISE-UP’s ultimate goal is to promote a more equitable health system by introducing highly qualified diverse undergraduate scholars (juniors and seniors with a GPA 2.7 or better on a 4.0 scale; and scholars who received their baccalaureate degree within 12 months of MCHC/RISE-UP program orientation) to the field of public health.
+MCHC/RISE-UP’s goal is to promote a more equitable health system by introducing highly qualified diverse undergraduate scholars (juniors and seniors with a GPA 2.7 or better on a 4.0 scale; and scholars who received their baccalaureate degree within 12 months of MCHC/RISE-UP program orientation) to the field of public health.
 All scholars interested in reducing health disparities and promoting social justice, especially scholars from underrepresented populations in the field of public health, are strongly encouraged to apply.
 Students who are particularly interested in learning more about neurodevelopmental and mental health disorders in children are invited to apply to the UC Davis site.

-Scholars are mentored by a UC Davis faculty member throughout their 6-week summer experience.
+Scholars are mentored by a UC Davis faculty member throughout their summer experience.
 Learning opportunities for scholars include: 1) weekly, in-person seminars related to social determinants of health, disability, mental health as well as distance learning with other KKI site partners using the CDC Winnable Battles, 2) clinical participation to learn about disability and health disparities, 3) community engagement and advocacy, and/or 4) research.

 A stipend of $3,000 is provided to all UC Davis program participants.
 Consortium site housing and round-trip travel for out-of-state scholars are also available.
 All program activities are contingent on CDC funding.